 The Bell X-1, famously piloted by Chuck Yeager, was the first aircraft to break the sound barrier in level flight on October 14, 1947.
 This pioneering X-plane, resembling a bullet with wings, helped to establish new aeronautical engineering principles and opened the door to supersonic flight.

-View our entire aeronautics collection.
+View our entire Aeronautics collection.

 View Collection